Joel Oestreich, PhD

 Curriculum Vitae: Download PDF

 I am an associate professor of Political Science at Drexel University specializing in international relations.
 My primary areas of research include international organizations, international finance, development, and human rights.
-In 2007, I published a book with Georgetown University Press on human rights programming in international organizations.
+I have published two books: one on how U.N. agencies design and implement human rights policies, the other on the ability of international organizations to act independently on the international stage.
 I have also published on the rights of indigenous peoples; the U.N.
-Convention on the Rights of the Child; and on the goals and impact of anti-globalization movements.
-Classes that I've taught include courses on international relations theory and practice, United States foreign policy, and ethical issues in international affairs.
+Convention on the Rights of the Child; and on the goals and impact of anti-globalization movements, among other topics.
+Classes that I have taught include courses on international relations theory and practice, United States foreign policy, and ethical issues in international affairs.